FDFA and SECO Publish Guidance on Implementing the UNGPs

 On 27 March 2013, the Federal Council adopted the background report: Commodities.
 The report highlights the importance of the commodity trading sector in Switzerland and demonstrates how Switzerland ensures its competitiveness and integrity as a centre of economic activity.
 It also shows Switzerland's support to international efforts to deal with the challenges of commodity production, mining and trading.The report's 17 recommendations aim to improve the condition sof the sector and reduce existing risks - including reputational risks.
 The Federal Council tasked the federal adminsitration with fulfilling these recommendations, in close cooperation with the private sector, cantons and civil society.

-In this context, the Federal Department of Foreign Affairs (FDFA) and the State Secretariat for Economic Affairs (SECO) have been tasked with the implementation of recommendation 11, which states that "a working group, in cooperation with representatives of thge stakeholders involved (specifically, the cantons, as well as companies and NGOs) should prepare proposals for corporate social responsbility standards (including implementation mechanisms) for the commodity trading industry.
-Based on those proposals, consideration should be given to the submission of initiatives and international guidelines -deisgned, specifically, also to deal with ecological effects- before the appropriate international bodies".
+In this context, the Federal Department of Foreign Affairs (FDFA) and the State Secretariat for Economic Affairs (SECO) have been tasked with the implementation of Recommendation n°11, which states that "a working group, in cooperation with representatives of the stakeholders involved (specifically, the cantons, as well as companies and NGOs) should prepare proposals for corporate social responsbility standards (including implementation mechanisms) for the commodity trading industry.
+Based on those proposals, consideration should be given to the submission of initiatives and international guidelines -designed, specifically, to deal with ecological effects as well- before the appropriate international bodies".